tds333/stdconfigparser/docu/description.rst

 can overwrite stuff from others, your main config file options win.
 If a specified config include is not there it is silently ignored.
 Optionally you can get the read files list and log it or other stuff.
+The main config file is read twice, first to get the includes and also as last file to overwrite other settings.
+You can optimize this to only read the main file once but keep in mind not to use read_dict method of config for this, because it uses items on the config and this evaluates all interpolations.
+This is not what you want.
+But a config file normally is not of gigabytes in size.
+Hence reading twice doesnÄt hurt.